-Provides access to up to four individual Virtual Machine simulation windows — View 1 through View 4 — each of which can be shown or hidden by toggling its corresponding menu item.
-Selecting a View item displays the window if it is hidden or minimized, or hides it if already visible.
-The Lock View Properties option determines whether view-related settings (such as projection mode or camera orientation) are shared across all visible windows.
+Provides access to up to four individual Virtual Machine simulation windows — through — each of which can be shown or hidden by toggling its corresponding menu item.
+Selecting a view window displays it if hidden or minimized, or hides it if already visible.
+The option determines whether view-related settings (such as projection mode or camera orientation) are shared across all visible windows.
 When locked, changes to one window are applied to all; when unlocked, each window can be configured independently.

 When in Camera mode, press and hold the Ctrl key to temporarily switch to Selection mode.
 This can be used to quickly select objects to rotate about or to attach the camera to.
 When in Selection or Measurement mode, press and hold the Ctrl key to temporarily switch to Camera mode.
 This can be used to get a better view of the object you are trying to select or measure.